 There’s nothing like the feeling of showing off your new swimsuit, is there?
 That brand-spanking new, fresh-off-the-rack look, paired with your favorite shades and a cute beach tote?
 Forget about it!
 In the right swimsuit, any girl feels like a million bucks.

-Unfortunately, our swimsuits take a beating over a lifetime.
-Chlorine, saltwater, sun damage, stretching, and constant temperature changes can be hard on fabric.
-One thing you don’t want to be doing is adding, even more, wear and tear during the wash cycle.
+Unfortunately, chlorine, saltwater, sun damage, stretching, and constant temperature changes can be hard on fabric.
+One thing you don’t want to be doing is adding wear and tear during the wash cycle.

 Read our Ultimate Guide on How to Remove Sunscreen From Your Suit

-So how do you keep your swimsuit looking fresh-off-the-rack cute after a season or even several years of use?
+So how do you keep your swimsuit looking off-the-rack cute after a season or even several years of use?

 Read on for top tips on how to wash swimsuits to keep them looking cute year after year.